Mayeu/awesome-open-source-organizations/README.md

 # Awesome Open Source Organisation

+Some organizations/companies commitment to open-source goes as far as releasing all their products as open-source software.
+There are other ways of making an undertaking profitable than keeping the code proprietary, locked, hidden.

-The goal of this list is to highlight organisations (in a broad meaning, it includes for-profit and non-profit) which are open sourcing everything they do under a licence that empowers the user of the product.
+The goal of this list is to highlight such organizations, which release everything they do under a licence that empowers the user of the product.
 This does not include "Open Core" products since part of the product is under a proprietary license.

 Organizations selling hosting for their product are only admitted if the self-hosted version offers all the features the paid hosted version has.